 Eastern Ontario is much less flat than I thought.

 I’m originally from Eastern Ontario and I often feel that I know the area like the back of my hand.
 For me Eastern Ontario rhymes with fields, farms, woodlands and marshes.
 And that’s pretty much the landscape I got on the trail to Perth.

 After Perth, the trail became more rugged.
 There were some ascents, at first rather negligible, then a little steeper.
 The Rideau Trail goes over the Big Rideau Lake Plateau, through the Foley Mountain Conservation Area, and on the rocky ridges of Frontenac Provincial Park.

 The highest point of the Rideau Trail is located at 203 metres above sea level.
 It’s not much when you think about it, but the Rideau Trail was a good workout in a few places.
 In fact, a little more than I expected.

 The trail is an excellent introduction to the fauna and flora of the area.

-I wrote on the history, I wrote on the topography.
-But I now have to say something about nature I’ve come across during my hike.
+There’s the history, there’s also the topography.
+But now I have to say something about nature I’ve come across during my hike.
 As I wrote above, I used to see Eastern Ontario as a place where agricultural fields were dominant.
-I have never seen our region as having a vast natural wealth.
+I have never seen my region as having a vast natural wealth.
 The Rideau Trail showed me that I was wrong.

 The trail is pleasant in any season.